vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 Event Storming leads naturally to Domain-Driven Design (DDD); Boris to an Event-Driven architecture, and SNAP to Command Query Responsibility Segregation (CQRS).
 But we still have to choose a layering architecture and which patterns to apply.
 Should we use an ORM?
 What persistence technology do we need?

 Hexagonal Architecture is a good layering choice as it separates the core domain neatly from the technology.
-In this scenario we have at least one Domain Object which can serve as an Aggregate Root: `Restaurant`.
+In this scenario, we have at least one Domain Object which can serve as an Aggregate Root: `Restaurant`.

 The requirement to register a meal implies the need for long-term persistence, and, as we do not want to write plain SQL queries and do not have extreme requirements in terms of performance (yet!), an ORM framework that abstracts away the persistence technology is preferable.

 ### Infrastructure & Technology Stack

 There are many technology stacks and platforms available.
-For this article we’re going to use Spring Boot , PostgreSQL for the persistence of Entity states  and Tanzu Application Platform for both the CI/CD pipelines as well the deployment platform (built upon Kubernetes and Knative).
-Java provides us with a good Object Oriented paradigm usable for Hexagonal Architecture and Spring Boot provides us a HTTP web server for our API exposure.
-PostgreSQL is a well-known open-source database supporting ACID transactions for which paid support is available.
+For this article we’re going to use Spring Boot, PostgreSQL for the persistence of Entity states and Tanzu Application Platform for both the CI/CD pipelines as well the deployment platform (built upon Kubernetes and Knative).
+Java provides us with a good Object Oriented paradigm usable for Hexagonal Architecture and Spring Boot provides us with an HTTP web server exposing our APIs.
+PostgreSQL is a well-known open-source database supporting [ACID](https://en.wikipedia.org/wiki/ACID) transactions for which enterprise support is available.

 ### Retrieving the menu

 #### Core

 The core domain for retrieving the menu is fairly simple: every Restaurant has a menu listing meals it can prepare.
 The core service needs to be able to provide a list of menus for the API.
 Starting with the domain we will start testing that if a Restaurant has a menu it can provide these.

 {{% callout %}}